anki/cozmo-python-sdk/docs/source/getstarted.rst

 To make sure you get the best experience possible out of the SDK, please ensure you have followed the steps in the :doc:`Initial Setup </initial>`.

+Cozmo is programmed in Python.
+If you are new to Python, `After Hours Programming <http://www.afterhoursprogramming.com/tutorial/Python/Overview/>`_ and `Codecademy <http://www.codecademy.com/tracks/python>`_ offer beginner's courses in learning Python; `Python.org's website <https://wiki.python.org/moin/BeginnersGuide/NonProgrammers>`_ offers a more comprehensive list of video and web tutorials.
+This tutorial assumes you have a minimal understanding of programming in general.

 ----------------
 Cozmo SDK Forums
 ----------------